haydenbrown39/AluniteCommunity-Website/README.md

 # AluniteCommunity-Website

+> **Deprecation Notice** - this code is old and unsupported.
+Pull requests and issues will not be seen.
+There may be security vulnerabilities.

-### The simplistic website for the Alunite Community Discord Server.
+The simplistic website for the Alunite Community Discord Server.